|SSM Cardinal Glennon Children's Medical Center|

 It's rare to be exposed to dangerously high doses of radiation in everyday life.
 Someone could be exposed to high doses, however, in the event of a nuclear blast (as in Hiroshima and Nagasaki in World War II) or a nuclear power plant failure (which happened in the Sendai region of Japan after a tsunami in 2011).

 With events like these, people who are in the immediate vicinity — within a few miles of the explosion or other radiation-releasing event — are at risk of being exposed to increased levels of ionizing radiation.

 But unless someone is standing inside a nuclear reactor building when the explosion takes place, the chances of developing radiation sickness or sudden death are low.
-That's because the further away from the source of radiation a person is, the lower the risk.
-In fact, radiation dissipates very quickly, so while someone who is 20 feet away from an explosion can suffer life-threatening complications, someone who is just 40 feet away absorbs ¼ of the dose, and a lower risk of radiation sickness.
+That's because the farther away from the source of radiation a person is, the lower the risk.
+In fact, radiation dissipates very quickly, so while someone who is 20 feet away from an explosion can suffer life-threatening complications, someone who is just 40 feet away absorbs one quarter of the dose, and a lower risk of radiation sickness.

 Effects of Radiation Sickness

 Radiation sickness is extremely rare, and usually only happens in people who have been exposed to 300 or more times the average yearly dose of background radiation (3.2 mSv).
 This is usually only possible through a nuclear disaster.